petterh/textedit/docs/Chapter-16-Printing.md

 TextEdit uses the standard common dialog for page setup.
 The setupPage function is defined in setupPage.cpp.
 The Page Setup dialog is closely related to the Print dialog; the values set during page setup are typically used during printing.

 You invoke the standard page setup dialog by calling PageSetupDlg with a pointer to a suitably initialized PAGESETUPDLG as its lone parameter.
-The result looks like Figure 33.
+The result looks like Figure&nbsp;33.

 ![Page Setup Dialog](Chapter-16-Printing-Figure32.bmp)

-**Figure 33: The Page Setup Dialog Box.**
+**Figure&nbsp;33: The Page Setup Dialog Box.**

 The common page setup dialog provides for no less than two hook functions: the PageSetupHook and the PagePaintHook.
 The code in setupPage.cpp uses both, though the PagePaintHook is a dummy included only to show how it’s done.
 The default page is good enough for TextEdit, but if I were writing a graphics editor, I might implement custom rendering of the sample page.